angular/angular/aio/content/guide/docs-style-guide.md

 [Angular.io](docs) has a custom framework that enables authors to include code snippets directly from working example applications that are automatically tested as part of documentation builds.

-In addition to working code snippets, example code can include terminal commands, a fragment of TypeScript or HTML, or an entire code file.
+In addition to working code snippets, example code can include CLI commands, a fragment of TypeScript or HTML, or an entire code file.

 Whatever the source, the document viewer renders them as code snippets, either individually with the [code-example](#code-example "code-example") component or as a tabbed collection with the [code-tabs](#code-tabs "code-tabs") component.